Skip to main content

 How much should I budget for tuition per month?

 For 1-2 subjects in small group format, budget $200-700/month depending on levels.
 For most primary students, one or two subjects at $200-350/month each is sufficient.
-For secondary students taking O-Level subjects, expect $250-400/month per subject.
+For secondary students taking O-Level / SEC subjects (the SEC examination replaces O-Levels from 2027), expect $250-400/month per subject.
 Ancourage Academy offers transparent pricing with no hidden fees.

 Is cheaper tuition always worse?